 Employee experience survey

 It is common for companies to conduct a regular employee experience survey, aiming to spot the first signs of tension in the team.
 Surveys can be both anonymous or signed, with varying degrees of information shared.
 Depending on the survey’s questions, it can be either plain and risk-free or full of sensitive data.
-And by that, the employee survey is undoubtedly a piece of HR documentation.
+And by that, the employee survey is undoubtedly a piece of HR documentation that supports positive workplace culture and policies and procedures transparency.

 Download the employee evaluation form template here!